jamf/Setup-Manager/Docs/Extras.md

 When you reach the limits of the custom schema, use the XML it generates as a starting to building a custom XML.

 Note that the custom schema can become confused when you switch between enrollment action types and you will need to clean up extra empty fields.
+It is best to delete the action type you don't need any more and create a new action of the desired type.

+## iMazing Profile Editor

+There is also a manifest for Setup Manager in [iMazing Profile Editor](https://imazing.com/profile-editor).

 ## Quit